darkalchemy/Pu-239-Uploader/README.md

 # Pu-239 Uploader
 This can be used to upload a single file or call it from another file and upload multiple torrents.
 Point the upload.php script to a single folder and upload 1 torrent or point the loop_example.php script a folder of folders and upload many torrents with the same category.
+This script gets the torrent name from the parent folder, so name it appropriately.

 ### If mktorrent is not installed
 ```